Training plans for apprenticeships and traineeships

 Why is it important?

 The training plan supports competency-based progression and completion of the apprenticeship or traineeship.
 It is a living document, meaning that any time something changes that affects the delivery of the qualification – units of competency are signed off, or there are changes to the training program, school studies (if applicable) or the employment arrangements of the apprentice or trainee – the plan should be updated to reflect these changes or updates.
-At the very least, the RTO must review the training plan with the apprentice or trainee and their employer three times per year to ensure it remains current.
+At the very least, the RTO must review the training plan with the apprentice or trainee and their employer twice per year to ensure it remains current.